seemoo-lab/internalblue/README.md

   Our talk [Playing with Bluetooth](https://media.ccc.de/v/2019-185-playing-with-bluetooth) focuses on new device support within *InternalBlue* and the Patchram state of various devices.

+* **36C3 Talk** (12/2019)

+  The rather generic talk [All wireless communication stacks are equally broken](https://media.ccc.de/v/36c3-10531-all_wireless_communication_stacks_are_equally_broken) points out a couple of new research directions and new Bluetooth projects coming up.

+* **EWSN Paper & Demo** (02/2020)

+  We did some work on improving blacklisting performance of BLE data connections.
+Currently in a separate *blacklisting* branch.

 Supported Features